blue0x1/Clover/README.md

 ## Requirements

-To use Clover P2P Reverse Shell, you must have Python 3 installed on both computers.
+To use Clover P2P C2, you must have Python 3 installed on both computers.
 <br>

 ## Installation